-Alicia and Chris are about to get married and wanted to buy a family home.
-They found a perfect place in a quiet suburb valued at $700,000.
+Alicia and Chris are about to get married and want to buy a family home.
+They’ve found a perfect place in a quiet suburb valued at $700,000.

-Their combined income is around $200,000, and they’re currently paying around $1,000 a week in rent for a studio apartment in the city.
+Their combined income is around $200,000, and they’re currently paying about $1,000 a week in rent for a studio apartment in the city.

 They’re paying $750 a month for their car loan and $180 a month in credit card repayments.